Welcome to our Year 5 class page Your teachers are Miss Holder and Mrs Peers.

 For further information about the children's 'Rights Respecting' charter, follow the link below:

 Reading daily is important for your child and just 20 minutes a day is beneficial In the 'Accelerated Reader' program, children are given books to read which are at just the right level for them.
 When they complete a book, they take an online quiz so they can test their own understanding of what they have read, and earn points for themselves and their class.

 The expectation is for your child to keep a record of what they have read in their reading diary.
-They need to read at least five times a week.
-The new diaries allow parents or carers to record the pages that their child read on each day that they read.
-Children should not write in this section of the diary.
-Parents or carers should sign by the pages read by their child and write a brief comment.
+They should record the title of the book and pages read.
+They need to read ever day.
+Parents or carers should sign by the pages read by their child and if they wish they can write a brief comment.

 Children are expected to attend school in full school uniform.
 Details of uniform are available from reception.
 Have a look at our new uniform display in reception.
 It also provides details about book bags and lunch money.
 Children also need to ensure they bring a coat to school.

 Please remember to check Seesaw regularly as all important notices and information will be posted on there.

 The following resources will support your child's learning: